-Many people now know about ddeokbokki, kimbap, and odeng, but Korean street foods so called bun-sik, 분식 might be less familiar.
-It’s the larger category of food, sometimes called school food that includes those dishes those as well as sundae and twigim.
-Here’s your guide to what to expect and what to eat at bun-sik!
+Many people now know about ddeokbokki, kimbap, and odeng, but bun-sik (분식, Korean street foods) might be less familiar.
+Sometimes called school food, it also includes dishes like sundae (순대, blood sausage) and twigim (튀김, fried food).
+Here’s your guide to what to expect and what to eat for bun-sik!

 Bun-sik is often sold in little stands at the side of the road, especially in areas with lots of students, or right outside of subway stations.
 It’s available all year round, and is relatively cheap.
-In the term bun-sik, sik means food, and bun is flour.
+Bun means flour and sik means food.
 This is because traditionally it involved dishes made from flour.
 However, these days it includes many different Korean snack & street food.
 Though most Korean cuisine has rice as a major component, bun-sik is unique in that it does not.

 The most famous one is probably ddeokbokki, 떡볶이, or spicy rice cakes.
-Unlike western style dessert and sweet cake, it’s more like a dough or gelatin.
-The long pieces shaped like cylinders are cooked up in spicy gochujang hot pepper sauce.
+The long pieces shaped like cylinders are cooked up in spicy gochujang (고추장, hot pepper sauce).
 It is a little spicy, so be ready to have a drink to go along with it!
-You’ll probably be given a skewer to eat it and the other foods with instead of a fork or chopsticks.
+You’ll probably be given a skewer to eat it instead of a fork or chopsticks.

-The next one is Odeng, 오뎅!
-This is the Japanese version of the word, so feel free to use the Korean one – eomok, 어묵.
-The meaning is the same though; it’s a long fish cake on a stick.
-Eomok is cooked in a tasty and salty broth made of green onions and radish, which usually has a long ladle resting in the larger vat that the eomok is cooked in.
-You can use it to scoop yourself some into a little paper cup and drink it along with your snack.
+The next one is Odeng (오뎅) also called eomok (어묵).
+It’s a long fish cake on a stick.
+Eomok is cooked in a tasty and salty broth made of green onions and radish.
+A ladle is usually available to serve the broth as a beverage to drink along with your fish cake.
 This is especially great when it’s cold out in the winter.

-Sundae, 순대 is the rich and delicious black sausage.
-It’s usually cut off fresh from a much longer one.
-You can dip it into the ddeokbokki sauce to add some spice if you’d like, and it often comes with a little bit of dry salt on the side as well.
-It is made with pig intestines and clear glass noodles, but has a relatively mild flavour.
+Sundae (순대) is the rich and delicious black sausage.
+It’s usually cut fresh from a much longer one.
+You can dip it into the ddeokbokki sauce or salt to add flavor.
+It is made with pig intestines and clear glass noodles, but has a relatively mild flavor.

-Twigim, 튀김 is the final common dish in bun-sik.
-It consists of assorted fried foods, especially vegetables (like sweet potato), or squid and shrimp.
-Some of the little kimbap rolls can also be fried and included, as well as mandu, 만두, small fried dumplings.
+Twigim (튀김, fried food) is the final common dish in bun-sik.
+It consists of assorted fried foods, especially vegetables, squid, and shrimp.
+Small kimbap rolls as well as mandu (만두, dumplings) can also be fried.

-Bun-sik is one of the most fun and easy going styles of Korean food, which allows you to try many new flavours at once.
-Other than the dishes mentioned here, there are others that you might come across as well, like ramyeon noodles, 라면, dried fish juipo, 쥐포, or hoddeok doughnuts 호떡.
+Korean street foods allow you to try many new flavors at once.
+Other than the dishes mentioned here, there are others that you might come across as well, like ramyeon noodles (라면), juipo (쥐포, dried fish), or hoddeok (호떡, Korean donuts).
 Because it’s cheap and available, definitely eat it is a snack while traveling in Korea.